andrius-paurys/Buildibots-Stumikas/SETUP.md

-# Buildibots Stumikas Build Setup
+# Buildibots Stumikas Build Environment Setup Guide

 This guide provides the necessary steps to set up your environment, install dependencies, and upload the firmware and filesystem to the Axiometa ESP32 board.